NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 The CONUS hydrofabric is downloaded from [here](https://www.lynker-spatial.com/#v20.1/).
 The file name under the list is `conus.gpkg`.
 It is cautioned that since the data there are evolving and newer version may be available in the future.
 When using a newer version, be mindful that the corresponding initial configuration file generation and validation for all submodules at CONUS scale are necessary, which may be a non-trivial process due to the shear size of the spatial scale.

 As the file is fairly large, it is worth some consideration to store it in a proper place, then simply build a symbolic link in the `ngen` home directory, thus named `./hydrofabric/conus.gpkg`.
+Note the easiest way to create the symbolic link is to `makedir hydrofabric` and then create the full path.

 # Prepare the Input Data

 Input data include the forcing data and initial parameter data for various submodules.
 These depend on what best suit the user need.
-For our case, as of this documentation, beside forcing data, which can be accessed at `./NextGen_forcing_2016010100.nc` using the symbolic scheme, we also generated initial input data for various submodules `noah-owp-modular`, `PET`, `CFE`, `SoilMoistureProfiles (SMP)`, `SoilFreezeThaw (SFT)`.
+For our case, as of this documentation, beside forcing data, which can be accessed at `./forcing/NextGen_forcing_2016010100.nc` using the symbolic link scheme, we also generated initial input data for various submodules `noah-owp-modular`, `PET`, `CFE`, `SoilMoistureProfiles (SMP)`, `SoilFreezeThaw (SFT)`.
 The first three are located in `./conus_config/`, the SMP initial configus are located in `./conus_smp_configs/` and the SFT initial configs are located in `./conus_sft_configs/`.

 For code used to generate the initial config files for the various modules, the interested users are directed to this [web location](https://github.com/NOAA-OWP/ngen-cal/tree/master/python/ngen_config_gen).